gridl/r-novice-landuse/01-rstudio-intro.md

 ## Introduction to RStudio

-Welcome to the R portion of the Software Carpentry workshop.

 Throughout this lesson, we're going to teach you some of the fundamentals of the R language.
 However it will not teach statistical analysis.